Andria-colab/DataGuard/README.md

 Most crimes in the dataset do not lead to an arrest, so a basic model could achieve high accuracy by always predicting “No Arrest.”
 To avoid this, I used the scale_pos_weight parameter in XGBoost, which forces the model to pay more attention to the minority class (actual arrests).

 The dataset is very large and initially caused kernel crashes.
 XGBoost is optimized for speed and memory efficiency, allowing me to train on over 100,000 rows without system issues.
 It also captures complex, nonlinear relationships between crime type, location, and time that simpler models would miss.

+# Results Summary

+In the end of each notebook there is detailed description of results.